ekawahyu/gcc-arm-embedded-macosx/README.markdown

 Prerequisites:

 * Mac OS X 10.6 (Snow Leopard) or later.
-* Xcode
+* Xcode (Snow Leopard) or command line tools install (Lion and Mountain Lion).
-* The p7zip archiver.
-You can install this via Homebrew or MacPorts.
+* Unix tools: autoconf automake p7zip via Homebrew or MacPorts.

 ARM host the toolchain at https://launchpad.net/gcc-arm-embedded and you will need to download the distribution archives yourself.
 Place